How HERDD bedding works.

 Traditional option - waste from one day of mucking out, from a small pony.

-And, we’re going to keep going, here is proof of another reason to switch to HERDD bedding
+Let’s keep going, here is proof of another reason to switch to HERDD

-• .
-Each bag of HERDD swells to multiples of its dry state (up to 4x), providing more, long lasting bedding volume
+• Each bag of HERDD swells to multiples of its dry state (~4x), providing more, long lasting volume

-• .
-Easy to fill a stall from empty, and simple to top-up
+• Easy to fill a stall from empty, and simple to top-up.
+Our 22KG bags are easy to lift & store

-• .
-No bark, tar, chemicals or added resin
+• No bark, tar, chemicals or added resin.
+Just high density Northland pine

-• .
-Highly absorbent properties to soak up urine, complete with natural oils to reduce ammonia odours
+• High density = highly absorbent properties to soak up urine & moisture — complete with natural oils to reduce ammonia odours

 Hygroscopic \ hī-grə-’skä-‘pik \ The process of attracting & holding water molecules